MoonHighway/coding-with-claude/README.md

 plugin, and built something test-first, all by delegating to Claude and reviewing its work.
 Then we'll show how to bring it into your **editor** (Cursor) if you want.

-No prior AI-tooling experience needed.
-You *should* be comfy with TypeScript, Node, and the terminal.

 ---

 ## ⚙️ Setup (do this first, ideally before you arrive)